matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 # Intro to zkSync

-This page aims to introduce developers to the basic concepts behind zkSync, including topics ranging from the basics of zkRollups, L1 and L2 chains, and key differences in developing using zkRollups over other scaling solutions.
+This page aims to introduce developers to the basic concepts behind zkSync, including topics ranging from the basics of ZK Rollups, L1 and L2 chains, and key differences in developing using zkSync over other scaling solutions.

-## What are zkRollups?
+## What are ZK Rollups?

-zkRollups ('zk' standing for zero-knowledge) are a recent development intended to increase the scalability of Ethereum by performing calculations off-chain, rolling many transactions up into a single batch, and sending it to the main Ethereum chain for processing in one action.
+ZK Rollups ('ZK' standing for zero-knowledge) are a recent development intended to increase the scalability of Ethereum by performing calculations off-chain, rolling many transactions up into a single batch, and sending it to the main Ethereum chain for processing in one action.
 In zkSync, this is done via a **SNARK** (succinct non-interactive argument of knowledge); a cryptographic proof that performs the validation of transactions coming from the batch.

-With zkRollups, funds are locked into the layer 1 blockchain via a smart contract.
+With ZK Rollups, funds are locked into the layer 1 blockchain via a smart contract.
 This allows transactions to be processed without the overhead of all the data typically associated with performing a transaction on the chain, only requiring a **validity proof** to reach transaction finality.
 This significantly decreases associated transaction processing times and gas fees.

 ## L1 and L2: what's the difference?